 Smit’s book about the creation of The Eden Project, Eden, was first published in 2001 and updated on the 10th anniversary of the opening in March 2011.
 It is the best-selling environment book of the century to date.
 Smit was appointed Honorary Commander of the Order of the British Empire (CBE) in the 2002 New Year Honours and awarded the Kilgerran Award of the Foundation for Science and Technology in 2003.

 In 2006 he was awarded an honorary Doctor of Design degree by the University of the West of England in recognition of his outstanding achievements in promoting the understanding and practise of the responsible management of the vital relationship between plants, people and resources, which have made a major contribution regionally, nationally and internationally to sustainable development, tourism, architecture and landscape architecture.

 In the early 21st century, Smit became a Social Enterprise Ambassador.
 Social enterprises use a business to address a social or environmental need.
 The Social Enterprise Ambassadors programme is led by the Social Enterprise Coalition and is supported by the Office of the Third Sector, part of the UK government’s Cabinet Office.
 He was the subject of This Is Your Life in 2001 when he was surprised by Michael Aspel at The Eden Project.

 To book Sir Tim Smit as the sustainability and environment speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.

 When at corporate events, Sir Tim is known to cover the following speaking topics:

 - The Eden Project

 - Drive & Determination

 - Creating & Building A Business

-Get a taste for what Sir Tim is like at corporate events, here:
+Get a taste for what Tim is like at corporate events, by watching the video below: